But since we *do* have a party, it means I have to decorate. Yes, have to. 🙂

 I used to love decorating with red and lately, I’m leaning more towards the green/blue family.
 Well, I’ve always been into green, obviously, but blue is a newer color for me.

-I’ve decided the red chairs and curtains aren’t making the move with us.
-I have a lot of feelings about the move, but getting to start decorating a blank slate of a house is definitely a big plus!
-I’ve been decluttering like crazy lately, and we’re not bringing anything with us that we’re just feeling kinda ‘eh’ about.
-Moving is enough work, no need to bring stuff you don’t love.
+I’ve decided the red chairs and curtains have gotta go.
+Getting to decorate the rental house, aka a blank slate of a house, is definitely a big plus!
+I’ve been decluttering like crazy, and we’re just feeling kinda ‘eh’ about.
+Too much work.

-We never got around to getting a new TV stand and/or mounting the TV in this room, so that’s definitely on the to-do list for when we get back.
-(If you missed it, read Saturday’s post to catch up on all this moving chatter!)
+We never got around to getting a new TV stand and/or mounting the TV in this room, so that’s definitely on the future to-do list.

 I got this new silver circle tray at HomeGoods a few weeks ago, and I loooove it.

 Back around Christmas, I talked about how we swapped the living room and family room couches.
-I meant to get new end tables in here to match the size of this bigger couch, but things got crazy, and now that we’re moving, it’s really a non-issue.
+I meant to get new end tables in here to match the size of this bigger couch but haven’t gotten there yet.
 So I don’t love how this looks, but guess what?
 This couch is so freaking comfortable, it’s totally okay with me!

 Those little green shamrocks on the sign were all attached to bead necklaces we picked up along the way at some bars we were at for St. Patrick’s Day years ago.
 I took the shamrocks off the beads and made a little garland from them, and it works perfectly.
 (Heaven forbid I’d ever throw anything away!)